 In the past, we tried several approaches for creating themes but most of those approaches included manual tasks such as copying and pasting files or code snippets from previous themes we had created.

 Another approach we tried was creating a base theme that we would use as a starting point for all new themes.
-Due to the frequency of front-end changes, we would always end up performing manual tasks to ensure our newly created sub theme was up to date with latest tools and standards.
-In addition to inconsistencies, these approaches were time consuming and hard to maintain.
+Due to the frequency of front end changes, we would always end up performing manual tasks to ensure our newly created sub theme was up to date with the latest tools and standards.
+In addition to inconsistencies, these approaches were time-consuming and hard to maintain.